Rebecca M. Katz

 Rebecca is a regular guest speaker at legal conferences throughout the country, including public pension and Taft-Hartley fund conferences, and has presented on issues that include emerging developments in securities litigation and the SEC whistleblower provisions of the Dodd-Frank Act, as well as complex and class action litigation.
 As a former faculty member at the Practising Law Institute's Securities Litigation & Enforcement Institute, she explored a variety of issues impacting securities law and lectured at the Fordham University School of Law's Eugene P. and Delia S. Murphy Conference on Corporate Law —Corporations, Investors and the Securities Markets.
 Rebecca has published numerous articles, including "Plaintiffs' Perspective: The SEC's Final Rules for Whistleblowers Offer a Balanced Approach to an Important New Program," Securities Litigation Report (with James M. Weir), July/August 2011; and "The Dodd-Frank Act: New Life for Whistleblowers and the SEC," Securities Litigation Report (with David B. Harrison), September 2010.

-Rebecca's securities litigation experience earned her recognition in the 2013 edition of Benchmark Plaintiff, The Definitive Guide to America's Leading Plaintiff Firms & Attorneys, which honored her as a "Local Litigation Star" in the New York rankings in securities.
-She was selected by her peers for inclusion in the 2008, 2009 and 2010 editions of New York Metro Super Lawyers® and in the 2011 Super Lawyers® Business Edition in the litigation practice area.
+Rebecca's securities litigation experience earned her recognition in the 2013 and 2014 editions of Benchmark Plaintiff, The Definitive Guide to America's Leading Plaintiff Firms & Attorneys, which honored her as a "Local Litigation Star" in the New York rankings in securities.
+She was selected by her peers for inclusion in the 2008, 2009, 2010 and 2013 editions of New York Metro Super Lawyers® and in the 2011 Super Lawyers® Business Edition in the litigation practice area.
 She was also recommended in the 2012 Litigation edition of The Legal 500 United States for her work in mass tort and class action: plaintiff representation - securities.